Jared Curtis (professor)

 Jared Ralph Curtis (born 1936) is Professor Emeritus of English at Simon Fraser University.

+Biography

-Curtis received his BA from Yale University in 1957, his MA from the University of Michigan in 1961 and his PhD from Cornell University in 1966.
-After jobs at Susquehanna University, Indiana University and the University of Arizona, he joined Simon Fraser University as an associate professor in 1971.
+Curtis received his BA from Yale University in 1957, his MA from the University of Michigan in 1961, and his PhD from Cornell University in 1966.
+After working at Susquehanna University, Indiana University, and the University of Arizona, he joined Simon Fraser University as an associate professor in 1971.
 From 1979 to 1995 he was professor of English at Simon Fraser.

 He is internationally known for his work in editing the work and manuscript materials of William Wordsworth and W. B. Yeats: he has supervised the Cornell University Press editions of Wordsworth and Yeats.
 He is the 2013 recipient of the M. L. Rosenthal Award for distinguished contributions to Yeats studies.

+Retirement

+After moving to a senior living community in Seattle, he helped found and served first as Designer and then as Publisher and Editor-in-Chief of the community newsletter, The Mirabella Monthly.
+In each of the years 2017-2023, the newsletter received an APEX Award "For Excellence in Publishing" from Communications Concepts: Best Practices in Print, Web & ePublishing.
+Curtis independently published a book of walks in Seattle in 2014.
+His poems have appeared in the medical journal Pharos, a publication of the Alpha Omega Honor Medical Society.